olinlibrary/loanbot/README.md

 Loan Wrangler also relies on our Facebook page and its Messenger integration, which can be managed from the Facebook developers dashboard.
 Both the Library Facebook account Lib Guru and Anne are admins of this page and can make changes.
 The Facebook page is not yet approved for public messaging, which means that in order for the bot to respond to a given user, they need to be listed as a Developer, Tester, or Administrator role on the Facebook developer app site.
 When the app is public, this won’t be necessary.
 To make it public just submit an application for review on the Developer dashboard after making sure you’ve followed Facebook’s checkboxes, such as uploading a photo.

+# Attribution

+Code written by [Anne LoVerso](http://anneloverso.com) and Mimi Kome.
+Help from Oliver Steele, Jeff Goldenson, and Emily Ferrier.
+Thanks to the rest of the Hacking the Library class.

+# License

+MIT License